CJ-Cepe/outliner/README.md

     - storage -> for saving button and outline attrib
     - <all_urls> -> to add outline to all pages

+- [] Restructure & redesign extension
+    - [] transform to tailwind
+- [] Button to toggle outline in a page
 # Cases